optionfactory/hibernate-json/README.md

 }
 ```

-If you have multiple JSON driver instances defined in your application context, you need to specify the name of the one to use:
+If you have multiple `JsonDriver` instances defined in your application context, you need to specify the name of the one to use:

 ```java
 @Entity